zhanglipku/getting_cleaning_data/README.md

    -- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. The new dataset is stored in the file: final.csv
+2. The new dataset is stored in the file: final.txt

 3. a codebook is included to explain different variables.